 "I'm not against plastic, but against inferior plastic products”

 Low-quality, mass-produced plastic products from large furnishing companies give the illusion that they will last a lifetime, but are unusable after a few years of use.
 What few consider: Society pays for that.
 The products are cheap to buy, but we pay immense costs for disposal, so-called environmental costs.

 “Upcycling is an illusion because recycled plastic will inevitably be of lower quality than the original material”

-The approach to recycling plastic is wrong, says the Artistic Director, since the original quality can never be re-achieved.
+The approach to recycling plastic is wrong, says the Artistic Director, since the original quality can never be achieved.
 The decomposition of molecules and the connection with emissions inevitably reduce the quality.
 The recycling process of plastic cannot be compared to metal or aluminum.
-The processes which would be required to compare them do currently not exist and probably never will.
+The processes required for this do not currently exist and will probably never exist.

-According to Jan Boelen, we pay for recycled plastic at three points in time: after the cheap product is no longer usable, we pay for the environmental costs.
-Second, we pay for the recycling systems and third, we pay for the purchase of a new product.
+According to Jan Boelen, we pay three times for recycled plastic: after the cheap product is no longer usable, we pay for the environmental costs, second we pay for the recycling systems and third we pay for the purchase of a new product.

 If companies had to bear their own environmental costs, they would stop producing such inferior products.
-However, mass consumption always goes ahead and the illusion remains.
+But mass consumption always goes ahead and the illusion remains.

 "The house is on fire!
 Institutions, politics and society must take action now"

-Jan Boelen thinks that education and research as well as development play a major role.
-Above all, it is important to rethink and reinvent systems and processes.
-To him, design means rethinking and reflecting.
-New ways and solutions have to be introduced slowly.
+According to Jan Boelen, education and research & development play a major role.
+Above all to rethink and reinvent systems and processes.
+For Jan Boelen, design means rethinking and reflecting.
+So new ways and solutions have to be introduced slowly.